wordplate/wordplate.github.io/docs/introduction.md

 - **Powerful and extensible.** Customize, extend, and integrate WordPlate to suit your needs.
 WordPlate’s architecture is flexible and modern with great documentation.

 - **Must-use plugins.** WordPlate comes with a [must-use plugin](https://codex.wordpress.org/Must_Use_Plugins) loader out of the box.
-This means you can lock your plugins to a specefic version.
+This means you can lock your plugins to specific version.

 - **Free and open.** WordPlate is released under the [MIT license](https://github.com/wordplate/wordplate/blob/master/LICENSE).